17-Year-Old Latif Williams Turns Self In For Alleged Murder Of Temple Student Samuel Collington

 Sources told CBS3 on Tuesday Williams matches the description as a suspect in four other cases.

-The Philadelphia District Attorney’s Office said Williams was arrested and charged in connection to a gunpoint carjacking that did not result in an injury to the victim in August, but a key witness in the case did not show up in court, forcing the DA’s office to withdraw charges at the time.
-The incident remains under investigation, the DA’s office said.
+Temple University will be holding a virtual forum Thursday with parents, students and community members to share their safety plans.

+A Collington family spokesperson says they support the hard work of the investigators and will do whatever it takes to bring justice for Sam.

-For a list of gun violence resources in Philadelphia, click here.MORE NEWS: More Than Half Of Stores Studied Violate Philadelphia's Plastic Bag Ban, Report Finds
+For a list of gun violence resources in Philadelphia, click here.MORE NEWS: At Least 20 Shots Fired In Frankford Shooting That Injured Man, Police Say

 CBS3’s Jasmine Payoute contributed to this report.